 Abstract

 Boreal Caribou (Woodland Caribou; Rangifer tarandus caribou) is a prominent mammal at the heart of a decades-long conflict between the influential and growing resource sector and the need to conserve biodiversity.
 Novel insights on this wicked conservation challenge may be gained by using tools developed for other high-stakes problems.
 Here, we employ a risk assessment tool commonly used in high-hazard industries to evaluate the cumulative effects of anthropogenic and natural factors that regulate Boreal Caribou populations.
-The strength of the bow-tie tool (ISO 31010 Bow-tie Risk Assessment Analysis Tool) lies in the reduction of complexity around a policy issue to produce a comprehensible synthesis of both cumulative effects and the potential barriers for avoiding negative consequences.
-We used a Bow-tie tool to produce a visual synthesis of the cumulative effects causing the growth rate (λ) of Boreal Caribou populations of Northeastern British Columbia to persistently fall below 1.0 (a sustainable level).
-This diagram provided the basis for a semi-quantitative (Layers of Protection; LOPA) analysis of risk probabilities in three 8000km2 study areas; hypothetical mitigation scenarios involving restoration of linear features, maternal penning, optimal predator control, and climate change were compared with current conditions.
-The analysis suggests that all study areas require predator management, and that trade-offs between restoration and maternal penning may be possible, but unknowns such as disease impacts, hunting of alternate prey, and population health require explication to better understand risks.
-Meanwhile, climate change may ultimately add risks difficult to surmount.
-Bow-tie diagrams are a useful tool for reducing the complexity of cumulative effect problems into manageable visualizations of the possible drivers, and importantly barriers, at a landscape-level.
+The strength of the bow-tie tool (ISO 31010 Bow-tie Risk Assessment Analysis Tool) lies in the reduction of complexity around a policy issue to produce a comprehensible synthesis of cumulative effects, the potential barriers for avoiding negative consequences, and novel insights into the drivers of risk.
+We used a BRAT to produce a visual synthesis of the cumulative effects causing the growth rate (λ) of Boreal Caribou populations to persistently fall below a sustainable level.
+This diagram provided the basis for a semi-quantitative (Layers of Protection; LOPA) analysis of risk probabilities for two caribou herds in Northeastern British Columbia, Canada: Chinchaga and Snake-Sahtehneh.
+Hypothetical mitigation scenarios involving restoration of linear features, maternal penning, wolf culls, and a combination of mitigations were compared with current conditions.
+The analysis suggests that all study areas currently require wolf culls as a strategy of predator management, but that predation from compensatory predators may account for a large proportion of both adult and juvenile mortality.
+Combined linear feature restoration and maternal penning may be an alternate possible solution.
+Disease impacts, hunting of alternate prey, and population health require explication to better understand risks and climate change may ultimately pose barriers difficult to surmount.
+Bow-tie diagrams are a flexible, and quantifiable, tool that can translate resource management solutions to the diverse audience involved in conservation decision making; scientists, managers, and policy makers.

 Introduction.